1g4-mirror/pv/docs/pv.1.md

 **-w WIDTH, \--width WIDTH**

-:   Assume the terminal is *WIDTH* columns wide, instead of trying to
+:   Assume the terminal is *WIDTH* columns wide, instead of
-    work it out (or assuming 80 if it cannot be guessed).
+    autodetecting the width (or assuming 80 if detection fails).
 If this option is used, the output width will not be adjusted if the width of the terminal changes while the transfer is running.

 **-H HEIGHT, \--height HEIGHT**

-:   Assume the terminal is *HEIGHT* rows high, instead of trying to work
+:   Assume the terminal is *HEIGHT* rows high, instead of autodetecting
-    it out (or assuming 25 if it cannot be guessed).
+    the height (or assuming 25 if detection fails).
 If this option is used, the output height will not be adjusted if the height of the terminal changes while the transfer is running.